Developing your novel

 What is the course about?

 This one-term course for experienced creative writers explores the essential techniques of novel writing.
-If you've started writing your novel, this course will help you to shape your material into a coherent whole, and teach you to develop believable characters, structure scenes, and edit your own work.
+If you've started writing your novel and have completed a number of chapters, this course will help you to shape your material into a coherent whole, and teach you to develop believable characters, structure scenes, and edit your own work.

 Students say: "I loved the stimulating atmosphere and the motivating comments from the workshop"; "There was critical feedback encouraging excellence"; "Very inspiring"; "It was encouraging, challenging and affirming.".

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.